abd-abdur/LazYdrobe/frontend.md

 │   │   ├── Footer.css           # CSS for Footer
 │   │   ├── Wardrobe.css         # CSS for Wardrobe screen
 │   │   ├── WardrobeItem.css     # CSS for individual wardrobe items
-│   │   └── OutfitSuggestions.css# CSS for outfit suggestions
+│   │   └── OutfitSuggestions.css # CSS for outfit suggestions
 │   ├── App.js                   # Main app component with routes
 │   ├── index.js                 # Entry point to render the app
 │   └── App.css                  # Global styles
-├── .gitignore                   # File to exclude unnecessary files from Git ├── README.md                    # General overview and instructions for the project ├── frontend.md                  # Front-end guide (this file) ├── package.json                 # Lists dependencies and scripts
+├── .gitignore                   # Excludes unnecessary files from Git ├── README.md                    # General project overview and instructions
+├── frontend.md                  # Front-end setup guide (this file)
+├── package.json                 # Lists dependencies and scripts
 └── package-lock.json            # Locks dependencies to specific versions

 ## Key Components
+Here are the main components and their purposes:

-Navbar (Navbar.js): Displays navigation links for the app.
+Navbar (Navbar.js): Displays the navigation links for the app.
-Footer (Footer.js): Displays the footer with copyright information.
+Footer (Footer.js): Shows copyright information.
-Wardrobe (Wardrobe.js): Displays the wardrobe items, with filtering functionality.
+Wardrobe (Wardrobe.js): Displays wardrobe items with filtering functionality.
 WardrobeItem (WardrobeItem.js): Represents individual wardrobe items.
-WardrobeModal (WardrobeModal.js): Modal for adding or editing wardrobe items.
+WardrobeModal (WardrobeModal.js): Modal for adding/editing wardrobe items.
 OutfitSuggestions (OutfitSuggestions.js): Displays outfit recommendations based on weather.

 ## Additional Notes
-Styling: Each component has its own .css file located in src/components.
-This keeps styles modular and specific to each component.
+Styling: Each component has its own .css file in the src/components folder, keeping styles modular and specific to each component.
 Routing: The app uses react-router-dom for client-side routing.
-Routes are defined in App.js, which manages navigation to different parts of the application.
+Routes are defined in App.js, which manages navigation between different parts of the application.
 Modal Library: react-modal is used to create the add/edit modal for wardrobe items.
-You may need to run npm install react-modal if it’s not installed automatically.
+If it’s not installed automatically, run npm install react-modal.

 ## Available Scripts
 In the project directory, you can run: